Efficient Relation-aware Neighborhood Aggregation in Graph Neural Networks via Tensor Decomposition: Experiments

 \subsection{Datasets}

-FB15k-237 \citep{toutanova2015representing} and WN18RR \citep{dettmers2018convolutional} are the standard KGC benchmarks we use for the evaluation of our model because they do not have information leakage of the training set to the test and validation sets \cite{dettmers2018convolutional}.
+FB15k-237 \citep{toutanova2015representing} and WN18RR \citep{dettmers2018convolutional} are the standard KGC benchmarks we used for the evaluation of our model \cite{dettmers2018convolutional}.
+Find the statistics of the datasets in the Appendix \ref{appendix:datasets}.
+For each dataset, we add $(t, r^{-1}, s)$ as the inverse of each triplet $(s, r, t)$, known as reciprocal learning \citep{lacroix2018canonical}, with $r^{-1}$ being the inverse of $r$.
+The model is trained using both original triplets and their inverse ones.